-Detroit Diesel engines can be put to work upon delivery without having to follow a formal break-in schedule.
+Detroit Diesel S60 engines can be put to work upon delivery without having to follow a formal break-in schedule.
 The engine has been "run-in" on a factory dynamometer during performance and quality assurance tests prior to shipment.

-Every Mercedes-Benz engine is tested on a dynamometer before shipment.
-Therefore, no break-in period is necessary for the MBE4000 engine.
+Each Mercedes-Benz engine must pass a full-load operating test on a dynamometer before shipment, thereby eliminating the need for a break-in.
 Before running the engine for the first time, follow the instructions in Chapter 2 of the MBE4000 Engine Operator's Manual.